School of Medicine and UVA Programs

 LaunchPad Fund for Biomedical Innovation in Diabetes (SOM)

 The goal of this program is to support research projects that address unmet clinical needs and lead to improvements in care of patients with diabetes mellitus.
 Examples of desirable outcomes include improved diagnosis and treatment of disease through new medical devices, biomarkers or diagnostics, therapeutic targets and agents, or new clinical adoption of existing tools.
 Although not required, it is anticipated that most projects will result in new intellectual property, commercial partnerships, or start-up companies.
 At least one investigator from each submitting team of faculty must be full-time, tenure-track faculty at professorial rank (assistant, associate, full) with a primary appointment in the School of Medicine or School of Nursing.
-The current deadline (see ) is July 29, 2016.
-Program contact: Sharon Krueger (email@example.com).
+The most recent deadline (see ) was July 29, 2016.
+Program contact: Sharon Krueger (firstname.lastname@example.org).

 Thelma R. Swortzel Collaborative Research Award